danmgs/-AWS.Pipeline.CloudFormation/README.md

 These templates will setup an insfrastructure and a CI/CD pipeline :
 - creation of a network with VPC and subnets.
 - creation of an AutoScaling Group (ASG) with an Application Load Balancer (ALB)
+- creation of an Elastic Cache in AWS.
 - creation of a CodeDeploy Project Configuration
 - creation of a CodeBuild Project Configuration
 - creation of a CodePipeline Configuration